edmondawad/CarND_P2/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps in `P2.ipynb`).
-For the color threshold, I converted to HLS, isolated each channel:
+For the color threshold, I converted to HLS, and isolated each channel:

 ![alt text][image3_1]

-Then tried a binary version for each channel (using lower thresholds for H).
+Then, I tried a binary version for each channel (using lower thresholds for H).
 The S-channel seems like the best option, as appears here:

 ![alt text][image3_2]